CVPD Java Development for Call Studio (CVPD Java)

-This class is a hands-on programming course teaching participants to extend the functionality of CVP Call Studio v11 and CVP VXML Server v 11 using the CVP Java API.
-Participants will learn to write, compile, deploy and maintain custom components for CVP Call Studio and VXML Server in the CVP V11 environment.
+CVPD-Java is a hands-on programming course teaching participants to extend the functionality of CVP Call Studio using the CVP Java API.
+Participants will learn to write, compile, deploy and maintain custom elements, say it smarts, and other components for Call Studio and VXML Server in the CVP environment.
 Participants must be familiar with Call Studio and know a small amount of Java or similar programming language.

 - Working knowledge of CVP Studio